Scholars Profile for John PR Schaefer

 I taught courses in English composition at Ashland University and in anthropology at the College of Wooster for a couple of years.
 Then I taught full time for one year each at Hartwick College (NY) and Wake Forest University (NC).
 After completing my dissertation in 2009 I taught for three years at the American University in Cairo, Egypt.
 The first half of my time there Egypt was under the rule of Hosni Mubarak, and the last half under military rule following the Egyptian Revolution of 2011.

 At Miami I teach courses in anthropology, ethnography, and Middle East and African studies.
-I am a faculty affiliate in Black World Studies.
+I am a faculty affiliate in Black World Studies, Middle East and Islamic Studies, and Jewish Studies.

 Teaching and research interests: